I want to add an assembly to your website. Is this possible?

 How do I request someone to visit my school to talk about humanism and answer students’ questions?

 You can find information about booking free, trained school speakers on Understanding Humanism.

 Where religious groups share our aims, we work with them to achieve our common goals.
 We successfully co-founded the Accord Coalition, for example, where we work alongside religious groups and individuals (as well as various human rights organisations and teachers’ unions) on an ongoing basis, in favour of inclusive and non-discriminatory schools.

 Assemblies at my/my child’s school are being used for religious collective worship – is this legal?

-In England, Wales and Northern Ireland the law specifies that all state funded schools must provide a daily act of collective worship.
+In England and Wales the law specifies that all state funded schools must provide a daily act of collective worship.
 If the school is legally designated as a faith school (of any kind), then this worship must be held in accordance with its religious character.
 If the school is not legally designated as a faith school, then the law requires that the daily worship is ‘wholly or mainly of a broadly Christian character.’
 This means that a majority of assemblies have to have a broadly Christian theme.

 In Scotland, there are no legal requirements for schools to hold daily acts of collective worship.
 The Education (Scotland) Act 1980 sets out that in all state-funded schools, the practice of ‘religious observance’ should occur at least six times a year, unless a resolution to discontinue this has been passed by the local education authority and approved by the electors in that local authority area.